reproducible-reporting/stepup-core/docs/advanced_topics/pools.md

 Example source files: [advanced_topics/pools/](https://github.com/reproducible-reporting/stepup-core/tree/main/docs/advanced_topics/pools)

-The example here is a simple test case illustrating the use of a pool.
+The example here illustrates the use of a pool in a simple test case.
-The steps can also run easily in parallel, so you can experiment with the pool size.
+The steps can run easily in parallel, so you can experiment with the pool size.

 Create the following `plan.py`: